HISTORY OF UNIVERSITY OF QUEENSLAND RUGBY FOOTBALL CLUB

 The University of Queensland is the largest and most prestigious university in Queensland and the University of Queensland Rugby Football Club, for over 100 years, has had exclusive rights to run the game of Rugby Union at UQ.
 Over this time the Club has won the Brisbane Club Competition (Doherty Shield) and First Grade Premiership more times than any of its competitors.

-In 2019, the Club beat Brothers to win the First Grade Premiership to bring the overall total to 32.
+In 2021, the Club beat GPS to win the First Grade Premiership to bring the overall total to 33.

 The Club’s male and female players train and play on 3 magnificent grounds at UQ’s beautiful St Lucia campus.